Ushi-oni: Kyoto, Kumihama Bay (京都府久美浜湾)

 When night fishing in Kumihama Bay of Kyoto, a voice is heard by fishermen beckoning them from the opposite shore.
 Upon arriving to the other shore, however, no one is there.
 The voice is then heard from the original shore.
 After chasing the voice around for a while, the fisherman returns to his boat, only to find all the fish that were in the boat are gone.
 This terror is attributed to the ushi-oni.

 Tokushima Prefecture, Shirokiyama Village (徳島県白木山)

-Legend says that Shirokiyama village and its people were terrorized by an Ushioni.
+Legend says that Shirokiyama village and its people were terrorized by an ushi-oni.
 It was defeated by a famous warrior.